Noe Seifert

 Noe Samuel Seifert (born October 29, 1998) is a Swiss artistic gymnast.
-He is the 2024 European bronze medalist on parallel bars.
+He is the 2024 European bronze medalist on parallel bars and won silver with the Swiss team at the 2025 European Championship.
 He represented Switzerland at the 2024 Olympic Games.
 At the 2025 World Artistic Gymnastics Championships he won the bronze medal in the all-around final and became the first Swiss man to claim a medal in this event in 75 years.

 Early life

 Seifert was born in Zofingen on October 29, 1998 and grew up in Oftringen.
 He began gymnastics when he was five years old.

 Gymnastics career

 Seifert won a bronze medal with the Swiss team at the 2016 Junior European Championships.
 He finished 12th in the all-around at the 2017 Voronin Cup.

 2018–19

 Seifert competed with the Swiss team that won the silver medal behind Spain at the 2018 Austrian Team Open.
 Then at the European Championships, the Swiss team qualified for the team final, finishing fifth.
 He finished fourth in the all-around at the Swiss Championships.

 Seifert won a silver medal with the Swiss team at the 2019 Magglingen Friendly.
 He then finished eighth in the all-around at the Swiss Championships.
 He won a gold medal with the Aargau team at the 2019 Swiss Team Championships.